-All Applications under this Solicitation must be submitted electronically through sciGrants.

-Applications must be submitted and all required supporting materials received in full no later than 5:00 PM Eastern Daylight Time, on June 29, 2007.
-No Applications or supplemental materials received in response to this Solicitation shall be accepted after the earlier of 5:00 PM Eastern Daylight Time, June 29, 2007, and the time when total funds allocated to this Solicitation have been exhausted, except for supplemental material requested by the Board pursuant to an Application previously received and under consideration.
+All Applications for Match Award disbursements under this Solicitation must be submitted electronically through sciGrants.
+Applications must be submitted and all required supporting materials received in full no later than 45 days past the federal award date or 5:00 PM local time, on June 30, 2010, whichever comes first.
+No Applications or supplemental materials received in response to this Solicitation shall be accepted after the earlier of: 5:00 PM local time, June 30, 2010, and the time when total funds allocated to this Solicitation have been exhausted, except for supplemental material requested by the Board.
 Applicants are strongly encouraged to secure proof of submission and delivery for materials that must be transmitted in hard copy form.
 The Board is not responsible for Applications or materials lost in transmission.

-Applicants not able to obtain Internet access or for whom the electronic filing requirement causes an undue hardship may request a waiver from the electronic filing requirement by submitting a statement in writing to:
+Applicants not able to obtain Internet access or for whom the electronic filing requirement causes an undue hardship may request a waiver from the electronic filing requirement in writing to:

-North Carolina Board of Science & Technology 301 N. Wilmington Street 1326 Mail Service Center Raleigh, NC 27699-1326 ATTN: NC SBIR/STTR Matching Funds Program, FY0607 Solicitation, Electronic Submission Waiver Request
+North Carolina Board of Science & Technology 301 N. Wilmington Street 1326 Mail Service Center Raleigh, NC 27699-1326 ATTN: NC SBIR/STTR Matching Funds Program, FY0910 Solicitation, Electronic Submission Waiver Request

-In this request, Applicant must clearly indicate why the electronic filing requirement causes undue hardship and provide a list of all factors that make compliance unduly difficult, expensive or cumbersome.
+In this request, Applicant must clearly indicate why the electronic filing requirement causes undue hardship and provide a list of all factors that make compliance difficult, expensive or cumbersome.
 All waiver requests will be handled on a case by case basis.
-If a waiver is granted, detailed filing instructions will be provided, and the Applicant must satisfy all requirements specified therein.

 VI.
-APPLICATION REVIEW AND APPROVAL
+APPLICATION SUBMISSION AND APPROVAL